-Power electronics in the electric car
+Power electronics in electric cars

 Reading time: approx. 8 minutes – Power electronics in electric cars is a key technology for the successful transformation of an entire industry.
 Innovative solutions for a wide variety of drive concepts are needed to help electromobility achieve a breakthrough.
 What is the key role played by power electronics in electric cars?

 The development and manufacture of batteries for electromobility is certainly not one of Germany’s core competences, as is often quoted in the media.
-Here, Asian manufacturers are a real force to be reckoned with and are forcing European car manufacturers into a dangerous dependency.
+Here, Asian manufacturers are a real force to be reckoned with.
+They are forcing European car manufacturers into a dangerous dependency.
 The situation is quite different for another cornerstone of the regenerative drive concept: power electronics.
 German companies are among the world leaders in the development of power electronics for fuel cell and battery-powered electric vehicles.
 System-relevant components of power electronics in electric vehicles are presented below.

 The inverter in the electric vehicle

 Various technologies are available for driving an electric vehicle.
 The technically simplest variant is a mechanically commutated DC electric motor.
 This is supplied directly with DC and its power output can be controlled with the help of PWM (pulse width modulation) of the supply voltage.
 Due to this fact, a direct supply from the traction battery is also not practical for DC motors in the vehicle.
-Further disadvantages of such a DC machine are the maintenance required for the wearing brushes, the comparatively low efficiency and the shorter service life.
+Further disadvantages of such a DC machine are the maintenance required for the wearing brushes.
+Additionally, there is the comparatively low efficiency and the shorter service life.

 The reaction of a combustion engine to accelerator pedal commands can thus be modelled electrically using appropriately stored characteristic curves.
 These properties are a key factor in the design of the drive system and in optimising the user experience.